How I Got 5 Million Pageviews On Pinterest With Little Effort

 To answer that bluntly – no, it doesn’t matter.
 What matter is how many of those 5 million people actually end up on your blog.

 Fortunately for me, those 5 million Pinterest views have translated to over 90,000 monthly pageviews on my blog.
-Now THAT’s worth something, because I can monetise it.
-(Curious to see how I monetise my blog?
-Read how I made $4,252 per month blogging)
+Now THAT’s worth something, because I can monetize it.

 So, if you’re looking to increase you’re Pinterest pageviews, make sure that they translate to blog pageviews too.